Nessvah/Nessvah/README.md

 ## 🌱 What's Keeping Me Busy
 - 💼 I'm working on a project for an international client at Merkle, leveraging my skills in cloud engineering.
-- 📚 I'm focused on advancing my expertise by studying for my Linux System Administrator and Cloud Solutions Architect certifications.
+- 📚 I'm focused on advancing my expertise by studying for my Machine Learning Engineer associate exam.
 - 🔧 Due to my professional and educational commitments, I'm not currently engaged in open source projects or projects focused mainly on programming.